med-khalil/SheSolves-4.0/6_ Problem6/Statement.md

 # Problem F : Valentine's day

 ## Statement:
 Sara is cute.
 She receives a lot of gifts on valentine's day.
-But Sara is very materialistic and will open a gift
+But Sara is very materialistic and will only open a gift
 if its price is strictly higher than the last opened gift. **Sara will always open the first gift**.

 Given the prices of the gifts return the number of opened gifts.